 Laminate vs. Luxury Vinyl Plank: An Honest Review

 Are you trying to choose between laminate and luxury vinyl plank?
 If you are, you’ve likely realized by now just how time-consuming that is.
 You have endless options in color, style, and look.
 It’s easy to become overwhelmed.
-It makes it even more difficult when you are choosing between two similar products We hear you!
+It makes it even more difficult when you are choosing between two very similar products!

 Here at Flooring Solutions, we don’t want you going back and forth between the two, not really sure which one will be best for you.
-We want you to have facts about both flooring types that clearly explain the differences in cost, performance, and durability, and give you real examples of where you should and shouldn’t use either in your own home.
+We want you to have facts about both flooring types that clearly explain the differences in cost, performance, and durability.

 We are here to help you understand that the difference between laminate and Luxury vinyl plank goes beyond just how they look.
-Flooring should fit into your family’s needs and lifestyle perfectly.
 After all, flooring is a significant investment.
 After this article, you’ll feel confident knowing you’re making the right choice in flooring!